 A substantiated report of child abuse or neglect following a prior substantiation that involved the same child victim or family.

-An individual who is located outside of the United Sates; is of special humanitarian concern to the United States; demonstrates that they were persecuted or fear persecution due to race, religion, nationality, political opinion, or membership in a particular social group; is not firmly resettled in another country; and is admissible to the United States.
-(United Sates Citizenship and Immigration Services)
+Defined under United States law, an individual who is located outside of the United States; is of special humanitarian concern to the United States; demonstrates that he or she was persecuted or fear persecution due to race, religion, nationality, political opinion, or membership in a particular social group; is not firmly resettled in another country; and is admissible to the United States.
+(United States Citizenship and Immigration Services)

 relative adoption (See kinship adoption.)

 Voluntary termination or release of all parental rights and duties that legally frees a child to be adopted.
-This is sometimes referred to as a surrender or as making an adoption plan for one's child.
+This is sometimes referred to as making an adoption plan for one's child.

 residential treatment facility